2025 – 2026

 The chain reaction

-One misconfigured CI/CD pipeline kicked off a seven-month cascade across seven projects.
+One misconfigured CI/CD pipeline kicked off a seven-month cascade across ten projects and two ecosystems.

 By attack type